dweekly/docs/pages/web/journeys.md

 | Option | Description |
 | --- | --- |
-| Platform | Branch currently offers Journeys on one platform: **Mobile web**.
+| <notranslate>Platform</notranslate> | Branch currently offers Journeys on one platform: **Mobile web**.
 This will display for mobile users on your website. _More options coming soon._
-| Devices | Which devices would you like to target?
+| <notranslate>Devices</notranslate> | Which devices would you like to target?
 For example, if you only have an iOS app, then you might want to show a Journey only to users viewing your mobile website on iOS.
-| Additional Filters | Read about advanced filtering criteria [here](/web/journeys/#advanced-audience-rules).
+| <notranslate>Additional Filters</notranslate> | Read about advanced filtering criteria [here](/web/journeys/#advanced-audience-rules).

 ### Select and style the banner or interstitial